 - In preparing the rice, either use a rice steamer with the normal amount of rice and water as you use with 1 tablespoon of olive oil and a pinch of salt, or bring 3 cups of water with the same quantities of additional ingredients to boil in a saucepan, then add in the rice, stir, cover, and turn down heat to simmer for 20 minutes.

 - Crumble the feta a bowl, then add the yogurt.
 In a blender or food processor, combing together the cilantro, the dried dill, the scallions, and the 5 cloves garlic.
 Blend.
 If it does not blend add in some of the yogurt to help make it liquid enough to blend.
 It does not need to blend long, just enough to be somewhat smooth.

 - Combine together the blended ingredients with the yogurt-feta, then break in 1 egg at a time into it, beating to combine each time.
 Add the rice to this mixture, season with salt and pepper, and stir until well combined.
 Then pour into the prepared pie dish, and place the second dough piece which has been rolled out over the top.
 If desired make patterns on the top and crimp the edges.
-Bake in a 350 degree oven for 60-70 minutes.
-Allow to cool 10-15 minutes, it is best warm or at room temperature.
+Bake in a 350°F oven for 60 to 70 minutes.
+Allow to cool 10 to 15 minutes; it is best warm or at room temperature.